jeroenpeeters/docker-ssh/README.md

 Argument       | Default  | Description
 ---------------|----------|------------------------------------------------------
-CONTAINER      | None     | *name* or *id* of a running container AUTH_MECHANISM | None     | name of the authentication mechanism, see [User Authentication](#user-authentication) KEYPATH        | ./id_rsa | path to a private key to use as server identity PORT           | 22       | server listens on this port
+CONTAINER      | None     | *name* or *id* of a running container CONTAINER_SHELL| bash     | path to a shell.
+AUTH_MECHANISM | None     | name of the authentication mechanism, see [User Authentication](#user-authentication)
+KEYPATH        | ./id_rsa | path to a private key to use as server identity PORT           | 22       | ssh server listens on this port HTTP_ENABLED   | true     | enable/disable the web terminal

-# Container Requirements
-In order for Docker-SSH to function, the container for which to provide SSH needs to have *bash* installed and available on the path.
+HTTP_PORT      | 8022     | web terminal listens on this port

 # Credits
 I couldn't have created Docker-SSH without the following great Node packages!
 Many thanks go to the authors of: